-This year, the Nanotechnology Council Chapter was launched in 2021.
+In fourth quarter last year, the Nanotechnology Council Chapter was launched.
 The UK and Ireland Nanotechnology Chapter is a sub-chapter of the IEEE Nanotechnology Council (NTC), which is a multi-disciplinary group whose purpose is to advance and coordinate work in the field of Nanotechnology carried out throughout the IEEE in scientific, literary and educational areas.
 The Council supports the theory, design, and development of nanotechnology and its scientific, engineering, and industrial applications.